 Share this article:

-Rethinking the Novelty of Selection Inventions: Board in T 1688/20 Reverts to First Principles
+Rethinking the novelty of selection inventions: Board in T 1688/20 reverts to first principles

-By Michael Ford, Senior Associate
+By Michael Ford, Partner

 Assessing the novelty of a patent claim in the materials science space (as well as in chemistry and the life sciences) often involves determining whether a “selection invention”, as it is known at the European Patent Office (EPO), has been made.
 A selection invention arises where the prior art describes subject-matter in a generic form as a set of elements or a numerical range and the patent or application claims the matter more specifically by selecting individual elements, subsets or subranges.
 The EPO has developed various rules for determining whether or not a given type of selection is novel.
 However, as discussed in our May 2022 materials science webinar (a recording can be requested here), these rules are not necessarily consistent with one another and there are conflicting decisions by EPO Boards of Appeal on the matter.
 A new decision in case T 1688/20 potentially throws another spanner in the works.